ketchley/tdm-workshop/data.md

 ## Choose a dataset to work with
 We have six datasets to choose from:

-1. Adult British Fiction - insert details
+1. Adult British Fiction - Fiction from the 1880s (sample corpora assembled from Project Gutenberg by students in Alan Liu's English 197 course, Fall 2014 at UC Santa Barbara) (zip files here: http://dhresourcesforprojectbuilding.pbworks.com/w/page/69244469/Data%20Collections%20and%20Datasets)
 2. Watergate Scandal
 3. Inaugural Presidential Speeches
 4. Feeding America